Premier League action might not be restarting till 12th August but judging by the fixture list, it will be back with a bang.

 Jurgen Klopp will hoping to avoid the bad luck that has plagued his side this calendar year against bottom half clubs.

 Looking at the opening batch of fixtures, he will be hoping for strong performances against Watford (a) and Crystal Palace (h).
-Arsenal (h) and Man City (a) then come, which should be easy if last season’s record against fellow big six clubs is anything to go by.
+Then come Arsenal (h) and Man City (a), which should be easy if last season’s record against fellow big six clubs is anything to go by.

 Pep Guardiola will be worried about the opening four games for different reasons.